campfireunion/docs/docs/1.0/flipside/references/menu-overview.md

 ## Dashboard

-You're presented with the dashboard each time you launch Flipside Studio, and you can recall it at any time from the main menu.
+You're presented with the dashboard each time you launch Flipside, and you can recall it at any time from the main menu.

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_1-2_10.mp4

-The dashboard provides quick access to the assets you used the last time you were in Flipside Studio, as well as notifications such as multiplayer invites, and a list of your friends who are also online.
+The dashboard provides quick access to the assets you used the last time you were in Flipside, as well as notifications such as multiplayer invites, and a list of your friends who are also online.

 The dashboard includes the following sections: